jvalteren/Seaside-Wiki/Securing-Seaside-Applications.md

 # XSS and XSRF

 If you are using Seaside components and are not parsing URLs you should not have to do anything to protect yourself against XSS and XSRF.
+For more information see [[Security Features|Security-Features]]

 If you're using Seaside-REST from a browser/JavaScript context you need a way to protect yourself against XSRF

+# SQL Injection

+Refer to the document of your database access technology on how to protect yourself against SQL injection.